sillsdev/ptx2pdf/docs/documentation/README.md

 ## <a name="#ptx2pdf-MacroSetupParameters-Graphpaper"> Graph-paper and Grid</a>

-Sometimes it is useful to display a graph-paper-like measurement grid or  the grid which the text is (should be) layed out to.
+Sometimes it is useful to display a graph-paper-like measurement grid or  the grid which the text is (should be) laid out to.
  * ```\def\doLines{\doGraphPaper}``` Display graph-paper
  * ```\def\doLines{\doGridLines}``` Display gridlines
  * ```\def\doLines{\doGraphPaper\doGridLines}``` Display both gridlines and graphpaper